purcell/purcellimages2/README.md

 ## Development flow

-A Nix flake provides all the necessry build tools.
+A Nix flake provides all the necessary build tools.

 In one terminal, I run `dune build --watch`, and then when the editor (Emacs in my case) runs `ocamllsp`, that will connect to Dune.